l-zariqi/gpu-stock-tracker/README.md

 - NVIDIA GeForce RTX 4080 SUPER
 - NVIDIA GeForce RTX 4080
 - NVIDIA GeForce RTX 4070 SUPER
 - NVIDIA GeForce RTX 4070
 - NVIDIA GeForce RTX 4060 Ti

 ## Guide

-- 🌍 Select region from the dropdown menu
+- 🌍 Select your region from the dropdown
 - 🔔 Click the bell icon in the alerts column to enable drop alerts
 - 🔃 Enable Auto Refresh for automatic stock updates
 - 🔊 Select your preferred alarm from the dropdown